NuggetsLtd/ai/README.md

 If all has worked successfully your should see all the verified information about your Client returned in the Terminal when connecting.

+### How the authentication works

+1. Create a Nuggets AI Agent (within the [accounts portal](https://accounts.nuggets.life)) and download the private key and client ID.
+Using the client ID as the subject, generate a signed JWT using the private key.
+Send to the authenticating server.
+2. Once received, decode the JWT to retrieve the Client ID via the `payload.sub` field.
+3. Using the client ID, the server can retrieve the clients DID via the `https://auth.nuggets.life/did/CLIENT_ID` endpoint.
+4. Using the public key from the DID Document, authenticate the validity of the token.
+If the verification passes, you know that the agent has authenticated successfully.
+5. Once successful the server is able to retrieve more information about the agent's Nuggets Client via the `https://auth.nuggets.life/verified-info/CLIENT_ID/json` endpoint.
+6. This can then be used to display more information about the AI Agent and confirm its identity.

 ## MCP

 Demonstrates integration using the Model Context Protocol.